TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Stack

-**Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).
+**Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [alternatives](https://github.com/TaitoUnited/SERVER-TEMPLATE/tree/master/admin) directory.

 **Additional microservices:** The template supports unlimited number of microservices.
 You can add a new microservice like this: